What is Sierra CAMP?

 - Urban collaboratives in Sacramento, Bay Area, Los Angeles and San Diego

 To learn more about becoming a member, contact Sierra CAMP Director Diana Madson.

 Sierra Business Council

-Sierra CAMP is managed by Sierra Business Council under the strategic guidance of the Sierra CAMP Leadership Committee.
+Sierra CAMP was founded in 2014 by Sierra Business Council and operates under the strategic guidance of the Sierra CAMP Leadership Committee, composed of Sierra Business Council Staff and volunteer Sierra CAMP members.
 Sierra Business Council is a 501(c)(3) organization with more than two decades of history fostering thriving communities in the Sierra through projects that promote, develop and amplify the area’s social, environmental and economic capital.